Mond accounts for 4 TDs at No. 12 A&M routs Texas St. 41-7

 Jones hopped in front of a receiver on Texas State’s next drive to give the Aggies another interception with about five minutes left in the second quarter.
 Mond’s TD throw to Corbin came after that to make it 28-0.

 Spavital pulled Vitt for Jenson on Texas State’s next drive, and he was quickly intercepted.
-Roney Elam jumped high in the air and snagged it with one hand before securing it with the other to give A&M the ball back.

 Mond’s only big mistake came when he was intercepted by Bryan London II in the third quarter.
 But it didn’t matter much as Jones grabbed his second interception on the next play.